fuatebuzeyneb/weather-privacy-policy/README.md

 ## Advertisement and Other Third Parties

-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track user activities on this app in order to display advertisements and other useful information.
-Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
-This app has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
+Advertising partners and other third parties may use cookies, scripts, and/or web beacons to track user activities on this app to display advertisements and other useful information.
+Such tracking is done directly by the third parties through their servers and is subject to their own privacy policies.
+This app has no access or control over these cookies, scripts, and/or web beacons that may be used by third parties.

+Weather data is provided by [WeatherAPI.com](https://www.weatherapi.com/privacy.aspx), which has its own privacy policy detailing their data collection and use practices.
+Please review their privacy policy to understand how they handle your information.

 ## Security